-The simple process of combining debts into a favorable and single monthly payment plan is called debt consolidation.
+Debt consolidation is the simple process of combining debts into a favorable and single monthly payment plan.

 This debt relief option is not suitable for everyone.
-Used inappropriately, it can backfire.
+When used inappropriately, it can backfire.
 So, for your own benefit, it's essential to understand when it will provide the best results.